Sponsored content

 Denali National Park, Alaska, USA

 If you’re searching for raw, untamed wilderness – a chance to feel like you’re the only person in the world – then few places can match Denali National Park.
-Alaska is known as the USA’s last frontier, and it’s one of the most wild and remote places in North America.
-Due to Alaska’s sheer size (it’s more than twice the size of Texas!), exploring can be tricky, which is why Denali is a must-visit.
+Alaska is known as the USA’s last frontier, and it’s one of the wildest and most remote places in North America.
+Due to Alaska’s sheer size ( more than twice the size of Texas!), exploring can be tricky, which is why Denali is a must-visit.

-A single road cuts through this six-million-acre wilderness, giving you access to the astoundingly beautiful scenery.
+A single road cuts through this six-million-acre wilderness, giving you access to the astounding scenery.
 Here, you can admire North America’s tallest mountain, do some incredibly challenging trekking, experience a unique sense of peace and tranquillity, and spot wildlife including bears, moose, caribou, sheep, wolves, and eagles.

 4. Banff National Park, Alberta, Canada